 - If you’re over 50 years old, the superannuation contribution limit becomes $50,000

-- Once you hit 60, you won’t have to pay income tax in your superannuation account
+- Once you hit 60, you won’t have to pay income tax on your superannuation account.

-4. Does it make sense to see a financial advisor?
+4. Does it make sense to see a financial advisor about super?

-Step 3: Understand What Your Retirement Picture Looks Like
+Step 3: Understanding What Your Retirement Picture Looks Like

 The Government Age Pension